 - Active Military Member: If you’re currently serving in the U.S. Air Force, Army, Coast Guard, Marines or Navy, you can apply!

-- Former Military Member: Veterans of these service branches are also eligible for membership (so long as the discharge type is Honorable).
+- Former Military Member: Veterans of these service branches who have separated are also eligible for membership (so long as the discharge type is Honorable).

 - Family Member of Military Person: For this category, you need to be, “Widows, widowers and un-remarried former spouses of USAA members who joined USAA prior to or during the marriage and individuals whose parents joined USAA.”
 Note that membership goes vertically, downwards, or horizontally to your spouse.
 It doesn’t pass vertically upwards (so, if you’re the eligible person who joins USAA, your grandfather or parents wouldn’t be able to join), and it doesn’t go horizontally to siblings, cousins, etc.